-How do I get eye care services/how do I get eye care services for my child?
+How do I get eye care services for me or my child?

 Community First Health Plans partners with Envolve to provide routine eye care services to our Members.
 You can call Member Services at 1-800-434-2347 for help finding an Envolve provider near you.